 - Klamath County Parks: OPEN — Playgrounds are open.
 Please wash your hands before and after visiting a playground.
 More on Klamath County Parks here.

-- Ella Redkey Pool: OPEN — Set to open June 15 on a reservation system which is available June 10 online and in person.
+- Ella Redkey Pool: CLOSED — Set to open June 15 on a reservation system which is available June 10 online and in person.

 - National Forests: OPEN — Many day-use areas are open.
 This includes picnic areas, boat ramps, trailheads, Sno-Parks, fire lookouts, and OHV areas in the Fremont-Winema National Forest.
 Areas that remain closed are being cleared from hazards and snow.
 Most sites will not have services, like garbage, and clean restrooms available.
 Be prepared to take out your own waste and bring water.
 If a site is closed, please go to a site that is open.
 No matter where you are recreating, please follow social distancing guidelines.
 Check with the Forest Service for the latest openings